jbergq/model-deployment-fastapi/README.md

 # model-deployment-flask
-Personal project for learning how to deploy ML models using Flask
+Personal project for learning how to deploy ML models using FastAPI